influxdata/docs-v2/content/influxdb/clustered/write-data/best-practices/data-lifecycle.md

 - Use a retention policy which is appropriate for your requirements.
 - Tune the garbage collector cutoff period to ensure that data is removed in a timely manner.
-- Enable versioning in your object store and use lifecycle rules to expire old data.

 ### Garbage collector tuning